 But it doesn't have to be this way.
+Deafness is not a learning disability.
+Most children with hearing loss have the potential to reach the same educational outcomes as hearing children if they have early appropriate support.
 When children and families have access to effective, early support, deaf children can get an equal start at school and opportunities are transformed.
 Early and effective support should be available for all deaf children whether their families choose to communicate with spoken language, sign language or both.